tevaughan/modgraph/README.md

 ## Brief Mathematical Description

-For each integer N > 1, a unique set of two or more disjoint, directed graphs corresponds to the map of squared integers modulo N. The orbit of a point n under composition of the map
+For each integer N > 1, a unique set of two or more disjoint, directed graphs corresponds to the map of squared [integers modulo N][mod].
+The orbit of a point n under composition of the map

 <img src="https://latex.codecogs.com/svg.latex?f(n)=n^2\mod{N}"/>